Budgeting tips: A guide for beginners

 • Zero-based budgeting.
 With zero-based budgeting, you typically start with a new budget each month.
 Then you assign every dollar of your income to a category, from purchases to savings.
 You might find that breaking down your finances into monthly increments makes budgeting feel more manageable.
 Plus, allocating every dollar could help you avoid unintended spending.

 • 50-20-30 budgeting.
 For some people, the appeal of 50-20-30 budgeting is the simple formula it’s based on.
-As the name implies, it involves allocating your money in 50%, 20% and 30% buckets.
-Specifically, you’ll set aside 50% for your needs, 20% for savings and 30% for wants.
+As the name implies, it involves allocating your money in different buckets, specifically 50% for needs, 20% for savings and 30% for wants.

 • Pay yourself first.
 With the pay-yourself-first method, your first task is to direct money toward your savings.
 Then you figure out where to allocate your remaining income.
 With this method, it’s common to automatically route income to a personal savings or investment account.
 But keep in mind that it’s important to make payments on your other debts and monthly bills.
 Falling behind on those could potentially damage your credit and add extra expenses like interest charges and fees.

-10. Work toward building an emergency fund
+Work toward building an emergency fund

-It’s hard to predict when unexpected expenses may come along—that’s what makes them unexpected, right?
+It’s hard to predict when unexpected expenses may come along.
+That’s what makes them unexpected, right?
 So it might help to establish an emergency fund to provide a financial cushion for things like:

 • Home repairs